-The conceptual workflow will follow the mathematical model of 4D space and time modeling.
-In figure 5 below, one 2D model is seen as x and y in the first iteration $(2D \, x, \, y)$ and two alternative 3D models in the second iteration $(2D+time, 3D \, x, \, y, \, z)$ , these model leads to final 4D model which are produced from the lower model $(2D \, and \, 3D)$ .
-The approach and the fundamental knowledge gain from [26] on how best the modeling can be done and the integration of the lower dimension will be discussed in our next study.
+The conceptual workflow will follow the mathematical model of 4D spaces and time modelling.
+In figure 5 below, one 2D model is seen as x and y in the first iteration (2D x, y) and two alternative 3D models in the second iteration (2D+time, 3D x, y, z), these models lead to the final 4D model which is produced from the lower model (2D and 3D).
+The approach and the fundamental knowledge gained from Oosterom and Stoter [37] are on how best the modelling can be done and the integration of the lower dimension will be discussed in our next study.

-Figure 5: Workflow of Research Methodology developed from [26].
+Figure 5: Workflow of Research Methodology developed from [37].

 Land Administration Domain Model (LADM), being a new conceptual model that was published in 2012 is developing, and its effective use is becoming known all over the world.
-At same time, the knowledge of people in LADM to land administration is spreading especially in European countries.
-These may be a major reason the awareness keeps increasing in the recent time among the researchers and academia.
-However, one can say that the knowledge of LADM has improved LA in Europe, America and Asian countries.
+At the same time, the knowledge of people in LADM to land administration is spreading especially in the European countries.
+These may be a major reason why the awareness keeps increasing in the recent time among the researchers and academia.
+However, one can say that the knowledge of LADM has improved LA in the European, American and Asian countries.
 The tentacles are spreading right from the Netherland to Portugal, Germany to Turkey, South Korea, Ireland, Sweden and India, down to Malaysia and gradually to Africa and beyond.
-Critical review of the earlier work done on LADM reviled that the initial work was mostly on the testing and conformance of LADM with few of LADM applications.
+Critical review of the earlier work done on LADM revealed that the initial work was mostly on the testing and conformance of LADM with few of LADM applications.
 However, this has been the foundation upon which other works and researches were built.

 The complexity and flexibility of modern land use require that land administration system gets additional and improved capacity to manage 3D (third dimension).
-The world is a dynamic one; the need in relation to the representation of the temporal dimension cannot be overemphasized; either integrated with the spatial dimension or as separate attribute(s) [8], [9], [11], [17] and [25] Many researchers agreed that the 4D integrated space and time paradigm, as a partition of space and time without gaps and overlaps (in space and time) is generic and solid basis.
-Meanwhile, [19], believed this may be difficult initially but may be totally achieved by the year 2020.
-However, [9], proposed three solutions for 4D cadastrewith the case study on the utility as follows. "
+The world is a dynamic one; the need in relation to the representation of the temporal dimension cannot be overemphasized; either integrated with the spatial dimension or as separate attribute(s) [8], [13], [14], [17] and [38] Many researchers agreed that the 4D integrated space and time paradigm, as a partition of space and time without gaps and overlaps (in space and time) is generic and solid basis.
+Meanwhile, Lemmen et al. [10], believed this may be difficult initially but may be totally achieved by the year 2020.
+However, Döner et al. [14] proposed three solutions for 4D cadastre-with the case study on the utility as follows:

-"Creating a link between the parcel and the documents containing 3D information as an attribute when legal space is established for the utility network; Copying 3D geometric description of the utilities into the cadastre (i.e. the description of the physical objects), which can be used to create the legal object; Creating 3D legal space and referring from the cadastre system to corresponding 3D descriptions in external registrations of representations of the physical utility networks".
+"Creating a link between the parcel and the documents containing 3D information as an attribute when legal space is established for the utility network; Copying 3D geometric description of the utilities into the cadastre (i.e. the description of the physical objects), which can be used to create the legal object; Creating 3D legal space and referring from the cadastre system to the corresponding 3D descriptions in external registrations of representations of the physical utility networks".